sahay-aaditya-raj/rvce-autologin/README.md

  * ### Select the extracted folder
 ---
 ## You are Ready to use
-### After Loading the extension you can delete the folder
+### Do not delete the extension from your system, or else you have to do it again

 For any Queries dm me at @aadityarajaashu on Telegram